 Saving Special Places • Building Better Communities

-Vibrant cities, towns and neighborhoods with a range of housing choices.
-A range of transportation options for those who want to walk, bicycle, drive or take transit and not get stuck in traffic.
+Vibrant and equitable cities, towns and neighborhoods with a range of housing choices.
+Transportation options for those who want to walk or bicycle safely, drive or take transit and not get stuck in traffic.
 Protected natural and agricultural lands.
 Clean and abundant drinking water.
 Sparkling rivers and springs for swimming and kayaking.
-Many Floridians would agree that these are some of the features that make our state a special place.
+Many Floridians would agree that these are some of the features that make our state special.

 But as Florida continues to grow, these and other attributes are increasingly threatened.
 Instead, today’s reality includes sprawling auto-dependent development with congested roads, toxic algae, water shortages, and more.

 How can we protect Florida’s quality of life for ourselves and for future generations?
-Since its founding in 1986, 1000 Friends has firmly believed that citizens must play an active role in their communities’ planning process in order to create sustainable, vital and livable communities.
-Included on this page are some resources for the “citizen planner.”
+Since its founding in 1986, 1000 Friends has firmly believed that citizens must play an active role in their communities’ planning process to support sustainable, equitable and livable communities.

-A far more effective strategy to bring about positive change in your community is to be a citizen planner and get involved early in the process rather than after plans have been adopted and development orders issued.
+To bring about positive change in your community become a citizen planner.
+Get involved early in the process rather than after plans have been adopted and development orders issued.
 It’s important to do your homework by understanding the planning process, getting copies of any official documents on the project, meeting with planning staff, meeting with the developers, getting expert input, developing a contact list of people who can help, and preparing a written statement outlining your concerns.
-The next step is to build support by working with a local smart growth advocacy group, identifying possible supporters, developing your message, generating grassroots support, and getting the media involved.
+Build support by working with a local smart growth advocacy group, identifying possible supporters, developing your message, generating grassroots support, and getting the media involved.
 Finally, participate in the process.
-Maintain a calendar of important dates, meet with local elected officials early in the process and encourage other supporters to do likewise, submit written comments, speak at public hearings and workshops and, if you wish to challenge a plan amendment, pay attention to legal deadlines.
+Maintain a calendar of important dates, meet with local elected officials early in the process when allowed, submit written comments, speak at public hearings and workshops and, if you wish to challenge a plan amendment, pay attention to legal deadlines and requirements.
 Equally important, work to promote positive changes to your community planning documents and support effective candidates for office at the local, state and federal levels.

 Citizen Planning Bill of Rights